- Being a Little Too Friendly

 Although you may have ventured out and gone through countless interviews in the past week or month, you are not an expert on any company to which job you are applying.
 One of the biggest mistakes that are observed by recruiters is that their interviewees have no idea what their company does, or what job responsibilities they would have.

 It would be best if you took pride in each interview and clearly understood the company's mission statement.
 What does the company provide to the community?
 What is the description of the job for which you are applying?
 Do your research before the meeting and spend some time on the company's website, Facebook page, Twitter, and LinkedIn.
 Once you have a feel for what the company does and what they stand for, you can speak knowledgeably.

 One of the absolute worst mistakes that you can make during this process is showing up late or just missing it completely.
 Your punctuality shows a lot about your character and the way you treat others.
 Not only is this disrespectful, but it wastes the valuable time of other professionals.

 If you have to reschedule an interview for a legitimate reason, call the appropriate contact, and explain your situation.
 If an unfortunate turn of events occurs and you know that you are going to be late, call or email your contact, once again explaining your predicament.

 Biggest Interview Mistakes

-These biggest interview mistakes that ruin your chances of getting a successful job interview can make the difference between getting hired and being unemployed.
+These are some of the biggest interview mistakes that can ruin your chances of getting a successful job interview and can make the difference between getting hired and being unemployed.
 Job interviews are a challenging aspect of the professional lifestyle, but they are inevitable and nonetheless necessary.
-Neglecting specific unspoken rules or disrespecting the process are significant mistakes that shouldn't even be considered, before, during, or after a job interview.
+Neglecting specific unspoken rules or disrespecting the process are significant mistakes that shouldn't even be considered before, during, or after a job interview.